Graphs in the 3--sphere with maximum symmetry: Table of MS graphs with invariants

-This appendix contains basic invariants of all the MS graphs.
-In following table, we denote by $d_k$ the number of vertices of degree $k$; $E$ the number of edges of a graph; $D$ the diameter of a graph; $\mathcal{G}$ the girth (or the length of a minimal loop) of a graph.
+In the following table, we denote by $d_k$ the number of vertices of degree $k$; $E$ the number of edges of a graph; $D$ the diameter of a graph; $\mathcal{G}$ the girth (or the length of a minimal loop) of a graph.
+Below we explain the last column which presents more standard names of those graphs if they have.